adamheins/pyb_utils/README.md

 * Camera: virtual camera from which to get RGBA, depth, segmentation, and point cloud data.
 Also provides video recording using OpenCV.
 * Convenience class for easily creating rigid bodies.
-* Versions of some PyBullet functions that returned *named* tuples, for easy field access.
+* Versions of some PyBullet functions that return *named* tuples, for easy field access.
 * Basic quaternion functions.